Resources for underrepresented students

 We strive to not only represent all of our students equally but give opportunities and resources to those students who have been historically underrepresented.

 The Multicultural Resource Center was created to advance the College’s commitment to fostering an environment that is inclusive, equitable and diverse.
 It serves as a student-centered, safe space that supports underrepresented and marginalized communities, while cultivating the holistic empowerment of all students.
 The Multicultural Resource Center provides programs, services and activities that promote unity, identity development, academic excellence and leadership.
 Consistent with the College’s Quaker heritage and liberal arts mission, it aims to foster a campus climate that encourages all students to live, learn and thrive in a diverse and global world.

-Library Immersion Fellowship Team
+Library Immersion Fellowship Team (LIFT)

 The Ronald E. McNair Program

 The Ronald E. McNair Post Baccalaureate Achievement Program is designed to prepare students who have traditionally been underrepresented in graduate studies for the journey leading to the Ph.D.
 (The U.S. Department of Education, in this instance, defines underrepresented as first-generation college students from any race, from low-income backgrounds, or Black, Hispanic or Latinx, Native American, or Pacific Islander.)
 As participants in the program, students will have access to skills-building courses and tutoring, research experiences with a faculty mentor and individualized assistance through the graduate school application process.